Surface water modelling and analysis tools provide technical support to:

-The Department of Environment , Water and Planning (DELWP) is a key contributor to the development and maintenance of two key surface water models utilised by the Australian water industry.
+The Department of Environment, Water and Planning (DELWP) is a key contributor to the development and maintenance of surface water modelling software utilised by the Victorian water industry.

-The Spatial Tool for Estimating Dam Impacts (STEDI) can simulate the impact of farm dams on streamflow.
+The Spacial Tool for Estimating Dam Impacts (STEDI) can simulate the impact of farm dams on streamflow.